-As the year draws to a close, diversity, equity, and inclusion (DEI) remain top of mind for HR and learning and development professionals.
-A focus on DEI, both as an organizing principle of workplace culture and as a strategic business advantage, is an increasingly important topic for organizational leaders outside of the HR department in 2021.
+Diversity, equity, and inclusion (DEI) remain top of mind for HR and learning and development professionals.
+A focus on DEI, both as an organizing principle of workplace culture and as a strategic business advantage, is an increasingly important topic for organizational leaders outside of the HR department.
 The recognition of the workplace as a working and learning community for an increasingly diverse workforce has made all of us more attuned to the need for continued discourse, education, and hr training around diversity, equity, and inclusion.

 Today’s workforce is one of the most diverse in our nation’s history.
 In the workplace, the definition of “diversity” is both expanding upon quantifiable demographic traits like race, ethnicity, and gender; and recognizing the importance of the intersection of identities on the employee experience.

 While there is a clear throughline of a diverse workforce to better business outcomes such as generating new, innovative ideas and better business performance; leaders are having to focus intentionally on the organization’s workplace culture, employee engagement and satisfaction, and the legal implications of bringing together a workforce that is anything but homogenous.

 Let’s take a look at 4 diversity, equity, and inclusion trends for 2021.

 1. A Focus on the Multigenerational Workforce